 Since NACOLE's first event in 1995, the organization has worked to put together a comprehensive, informative, and inclusive Annual Conference program that addresses both skills training and current and emerging topics.
 Stretching over fours days, the conference provide a forum where the growing community of civilian oversight practitioners, law enforcement officials, journalists, elected officials, students, community members, and others can meet to exchange information and ideas about issues facing civilian oversight and law enforcement.

-- Correctional Oversight
+- Institutional Culture and Correctional Oversight

-In addition to attending these sessions, you will be with hundreds of others in the ever-growing community of civilian oversight practitioner, community members, law enforcement and correctional officials, journalists, elected officials, students and others working for greater accountability, transparency, and trust.
-You will be a part of a learning and networking event that will provide inspiration, ideas, and practical knowledge to overcome the challenges ahead and continue the work.
+In addition to attending sessions like those noted above, attendees will have the opportunity to network with hundreds of others in the ever-growing community of civilian oversight practitioners, community members, law enforcement officials, journalists, elected officials, students and others working for greater accountability, transparency, and trust.
+They will be a part of a learning and networking event that will provide inspiration, ideas, and practical knowledge to overcome challenges and continue the work.

 Please note that all cancellations must be made in writing and emailed to the NACOLE Director of Training and Education at email@example.com.
-Cancellations made before August 18, 2017 will be refunded, minus a $30 processing fee.
-NACOLE will not be able to refund any portion of the registration fee for cancellations made on or after August 18, 2017.
+Cancellations made before August 23, 2019 will be refunded, minus a $50 processing fee.
+NACOLE will not be able to refund any portion of the registration fee for cancellations made on or after August 23, 2019.
 If you need to transfer your registration to another person in your organization rather than cancelling, please contact Cameron McEllhiney at firstname.lastname@example.org for further assistance.